 A fabulous speedy lunch dish, this gluten free puff pastry tart featured a crispy, golden pastry base topped with crumbled feta, asparagus, spring onions, sunblushed tomatoes, pesto and rocket.
-This is something we default to regularly, as it’s a hit with kids as much as adults!
+This is something we default to regularly for a speedy but delicious lunch or dinner!

 The availability of shop-bought gluten free puff pastry makes this a very easy dish to whip up.
 Of course, feel free to make the gluten free puff pastry from scratch too if you are feeling brave or are an experienced baker.
 I have tried this recipe with both the Asda and Jus Rol gluten free puff pastries, both yielding excellent results.